Expo 2020: Anthems

-After the closing ceremony, in the early hours of April 1, the 3 huge portals that served as the entrances to Expo 2020, were permanently closed by the Expo 2020 team.
+After the closing ceremony, in the early hours of 1 April, the 3 huge portals that served as the entrances to Expo 2020, were permanently closed by the Expo 2020 team.

 Transportation

-Getting to Expo 2020

 The Expo 2020 metro station connects the site to other localities in Dubai, along the Dubai Metro's Red Line directly to the entrance of the Dubai Exhibition Centre and Al Wasl Gate.
 Alternatively, Dedicated shuttle buses known as Expo Riders ferry people from all over Dubai to the Expo site and back.
 Shuttle buses and taxis from RTA also travel to the Expo site.
 The metro, taxi and buses are paid for with the RTA's Nol card while the Expo Rider buses are free.
-The Expo Rider buses stop at the arrival plazas of the 3 thematic districts in front of the 3 huge gates and a separate branch of Expo Rider buses transports people from the arrival plazas to the parking areas.
+The Expo Rider buses stop at the arrival plazas of the three thematic districts in front of the three huge gates and a separate branch of Expo Rider buses transports people from the arrival plazas to the parking areas.
 Getting there by road is another option.
-People drive on the roads leading to the site and have to follow the signs to the designated parking areas..
+People drive on the roads leading to the site and have to follow the signs to the designated parking areas.

 Themes

-The theme of the Expo was "Connecting Minds, Creating the Future".
-The expo also had three subthemes: opportunity, mobility and sustainability, each with its own pavilion.
+The slogan of the Expo was "Connecting Minds, Creating the Future".
+It had three themes: Opportunity, mobility and sustainability, each with its own pavilion.
 Mission Possible – The Opportunity Pavilion is designed by AGi Architects, Alif – The Mobility Pavilion by Foster and Partners, and Terra – The Sustainability Pavilion by Grimshaw Architects.

 In 2021, it was announced that the three thematic pavilions would open for a limited time before the full opening of the expo.
 The Sustainability Pavilion Terra opened on 22 January 2021 until 10 April 2021.

 The Programme for People and Planet (PPP) was also held as part of the Expo.
 The programme was organised around five key tracks – Build Bridges (cultural focus), Leave No One Behind (social development focus), Live in Balance (sustainability focus), Thrive Together (economic focus), and UAE Vision 2071.
 The Vision 2071 track focused on the UAE's long-term plans for its future.